wreckage/halloa/README.md

 # Halloa!
-## A twitter style example app created with React.js, Ruby on Rails 5, and Devise
+## A twitter style example app created with React, Ruby on Rails 5, and Devise

 ## Getting started